ibm-cloud-docs/resiliency/services/postgresql.md

 Automatic failover | Standard on all clusters and resilient against a zone or single member failure |
 Member count | Minimum - 2 members.
 Default - 2 members.
 A two member cluster will automatically recover from a single instance or zone failure (with data loss up to the lag threshold).
 During data synchronization for a new replica the cluster has exposure to second failure causing data loss.
 A three member, see [adding PostgreSQL members](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling), is resilient to the failure of two members during the same failure period | Three members required for synchronous replication
 **Synchronous replication** | Improves RPO by adding remote member sync to the data write path.
 [Synchronous replication](#postgresql-sync-repl}) below. | Performance impact and cost.
-Read-only replica | Read-only replicas can provide local access in remote regions improving availability to potential network latency or connectivity issues. | Writes can only be made to the cluster
+Read-only replica | Read-only replicas can provide local access in remote regions improving availability to potential network latency or connectivity issues. | Writes can only be made to the cluster.